 The Send Every option is specific to each sensor measurement.
-This option will tell the QT Py how often it should read from the AHT20 sensor and send the data to Adafruit IO.
+This option will tell the Feather how often it should read from the AHT20 sensor and send the data to Adafruit IO.
 Measurements can range from every 30 seconds to every 24 hours.

 For this example, set the Send Every interval for both seconds to Every 30 seconds and click Create Component.

-The page should now show the AHT20 component you created.
+The board page should now show the AHT20 component you created.

 After the interval you configured elapses, WipperSnapper automatically reads values from the sensor and sends them to Adafruit IO.